Probate Lawyer Lake St. Louis, MO

 - Petition the Court to be the Estate Representative

 The court will require the petitioner, you, to fill out specific forms.
 These are going to be done so you can be the official representative for the estate.
 You will have to fill out these forms and make sure you have all the information about who, what, when, where, and more.
-You are going to need a valid copy of a will or to know for sure there is no will at all.
-Most times you shouldn’t need a lawyer during this first process unless you don’t understand what the will is instructing the executor to do.
+You will need a valid copy of a will or to know for sure there is no will at all.
+You shouldn’t need a lawyer during this first process most times unless you don’t understand what the will is instructing the executor to do.
 Another time you might need a lawyer is if someone is fighting you to be the executor.

 - Notify Heirs and Creditors

 The court will provide you with forms to fill out to notify heirs.
-These will be listed in a will or if there is no will the state law will dictate who the heirs are.
-As well as that, the representative is also responsible for finding out what debts the deceased had and making a plan to pay those debts.
+These will be listed in a will, or if there is no will, the state law will dictate who the heirs are.
+Additionally, the representative is also responsible for finding out what debts the deceased had and planning to pay those debts.
 Only assets that pass through probate are liable to pay debts.
 You’ll need a clear understanding of who the heirs are and a reasonable attempt to uncover debts.
 A lawyer can help you determine who heirs are and help you figure out how to find the debts.

 - Change Legal Ownership of Assets

 This is often the most straightforward part of the process.
 With the court appointment, you will now be able to change assets owned by the deceased.
-You’ll need the court appointment and the knowledge of what the deceased owned to change over the legal ownership.
-You may need a lawyer if the assets have complicated ownership, businesses, royalties, or anything else.
-If you don’t know how to transfer the ownership then a lawyer is key.
-Most common assets you should be able to do without a lawyer, like bank accounts, but others can get complicated quickly.
+You’ll need the court appointment and the knowledge of what the deceased owned to alter over the legal ownership.
+If the assets have complicated ownership, businesses, royalties, or anything else, you may need a lawyer.
+If you don’t know how to transfer the ownership, then a lawyer is vital.
+You should be able to do most common assets without a lawyer, like bank accounts, but others can get complicated quickly.